kratsg/optimization/README.md

 ---------|------|------------
 hash | 32-bit string | md5 hash of the cut
-significance | float | calculated significance of the cut insignificance | string | if set, value tells you which region was insignificant
+significance | float | calculated significance of the cut yield | float | number of events passing the cut

 The output is a directory of json files which will look like